Zipi y Zape: Merchandise

 The popularity of Zipi y Zape has resulted in merchandise, including video games, an animated TV show in 2003 and two live-action movies, Las aventuras de Zipi y Zape, in 1981 and Zip & Zap and the Marble Gang, in 2013.
 José Escobar made some films which projected in his invention, Cine Skob.

+The television series was produced by BRB Internacional.
+The series was a "double challenge" to adapt according to Claudio Biern Boyd, as the characters had to be animated first and adapted to the social norms of the early 2000s, with the addition of skateboards and computers, as well as newer slang.